sourcegraph/sourcegraph-public-snapshot/doc/admin/executors/index.md

 <img src="executors_arch.svg" alt="Executors architecture" class="executor-node-diagram">

 When a compute job is available, it will be handed out to an executor polling for work.
 After accepting a job, the executor spawns an empty [Firecracker](https://firecracker-microvm.github.io/) microVM via [Waveworks Ignite](https://ignite.readthedocs.io/en/stable/).
 A workspace prepared with the target repository is moved into the virtual machine.
-A series of Docker commands are invoked inside of the microVM, which generally produces an artifact on disk to send back to the Sourcegraph instance via [src CLI](../cli/index.md).
+A series of Docker commands are invoked inside of the microVM, which generally produces an artifact on disk to send back to the Sourcegraph instance via [src CLI](../../cli/index.md).
 The status and logs of this compute job are streamed back to the Sourcegraph instance as the job progresses.

 We perform layered security/security in-depth at untrusted boundaries.
 Untrusted code is run only within a fresh virtual machine, and the host machine running untrusted code does not have privileged access to the Sourcegraph instance.
 The API to which the executor instances can authenticate provides only the exact data needed to perform the job.
 See [_Firecracker: Lightweight Virtualization for Serverless Applications_](https://www.amazon.science/publications/firecracker-lightweight-virtualization-for-serverless-applications) for an in-depth look at the isolation model provided by the Firecracker Virtual Machine Monitor (VMM).

+## Troubleshooting
+Refer to the [Troubleshooting Executors](./executors_troubleshooting.md) document for common debugging operations.